-It was never suspected that $Cygnus\ X1$ has planets.
-The investigation with GW could change that: The GW of the double star A1-A2 is phase modulated with discrete frequencies and the frequencies that can be measured precisely may be explained most simply by assuming that the binary system is orbited by several planets.
+No one has ever suspected or seen planets orbiting the double star TZ Mensae.
+The investigation with GW could change that: The GW of the double star A1 - A2 is phase modulated with discrete frequencies that can be measured precisely and may be explained most simply by assuming that the binary system is orbited by several planets.
 The mass of the planets may be calculated from the individual frequency deviations of the PM.